Friendship gathering for scholarship students

 Exchanges with Sojitz Employees

-The Sojitz Foundation brings Sojitz employees and scholarship recipients together every year at an annual event, with the 2020 event being held online due to the COVID-19 pandemic.
+The Sojitz Foundation brings Sojitz employees and scholarship recipients together every year at an annual event, with the 2020 and 2021 event being held online due to the COVID-19 pandemic.
 During the event, the students shared opinions about aspects of Japanese culture and customs that have surprised them in Japan.
 The event also served as a forum for the students to exchange thoughts and concerns about the ongoing pandemic, making it a very meaningful time for the participants.